Print Code: JTBA9 | Print Sizes: S, M, L | Greeting Cards | Original Artwork: SOLD, Acrylic, 30cm x 41.5cm (12″ x 16.5″)

 And he said to them: ‘You have a fine way of setting aside the commands of God in order to observe your own traditions!
 For Moses said, ‘Honor your father and your mother,’ and, ‘Anyone who curses his father or mother must be put to death.’
 But you say that if a man says to his father or mother: ‘Whatever help you might otherwise have received from me is Corban’ (that is, a gift devoted to God), then you no longer let him do anything for his father or mother.
 Thus you nullify the word of God by your tradition that you have handed down.
 And you do many things like that.’”
 (Mark 7:1-13)

 Jesus has set us free as birds to soar up into his presence and enjoy intimate fellowship with him (John 8:32, 36).
-(See “It’s Time To Fly, Church” (John the Baptist Artworks Series)).
 However, when these extraneous man-made hindrances are imposed upon Christians in fellowship assemblies (and sometimes even beyond these assemblies into our personal lives), they are like a cage around us free birds.
 We can only fly around as far as the structures, hierarchies, schedules, traditions, etc. allow us.

 “…where the Spirit of the Lord is, there is freedom.”
 (2 Corinthians 3:17).

-He beckons us to fly as high as we want with him without any hindrances!
-He came to give us abundant life (John 10:10)!
-(See “Just Fly” (John the Baptist Artworks Series).)
+God beckons us to fly as high as we want with him without any hindrances, for he came to give us abundant life (John 10:10)!

 WE are the ones who CHOOSE to live under the constraints of these man-made cages, for God places NO constraints on the fullness of life he gives to us in Jesus.

-Ironically, many Christians today are tricked into thinking submission to these cages is actually a form of submission to God.
+Ironically, many of us Christians are tricked into thinking submission to these cages is actually a form of submission to God.
 The apostles, however, knew the difference between true submission to God and submission to the ungodly control of men.

 In Acts 3, the “authorities” came to bring the apostles into line with their man-made “authority” (Acts 3-5):